 Iron in Water

 When ferric or ferrous iron is present in water the effects can be seen, smelled, tasted and felt.
 Iron in water stains laundry, drinkware, dishes, toilets, tubs, sinks, and fixtures by leaving yellow, red, and brown spots.
 Water, beverages, and food acquire a metallic taste or smell, which ruins the experience.
-The effects can be felt through repair and replacement costs of pumps, pipes, appliances, fixtures, and sprinklers.
+The effects of iron in water can be felt through repair and replacement costs of pumps, pipes, appliances, fixtures, and sprinklers.

 Water with an orange-brown coloration has Ferric iron present in the water.
 This is undissolved and present as a solid in the water.
 Ferrous iron is dissolved in the water and cannot be seen until it is oxidized.
 Both types require testing to determine the concentration which is measured in parts per million (ppm).
 Iron in water over 3 to 4 ppm will need an iron removal system, in addition to a water softener, to mitigate the problem.